scylladb/scylladb/docs/cdc.md

         }).get();
 ```

-When other nodes learn about the generation, they'll extract it from the `cdc_generations` table and save it using `cdc::metadata::insert(db_clock::time_point, topology_description&&)`.
+When other nodes learn about the generation, they'll extract it from the `cdc_generations_2` table and save it using `cdc::metadata::insert(db_clock::time_point, topology_description&&)`.
 Notice that nodes learn about the generation together with the new node's tokens.
 When they learn about its tokens they'll immediately start sending writes to the new node (in the case of bootstrapping, it will become a pending replica).
 But the old generation will still be operating for a minute or two.
 Thus colocation will be lost for a while.
 This problem will be fixed when the two-phase-commit approach is implemented.

 We're not able to prevent a node learning about a new generation too late due to a network partition: if gossip doesn't reach the node in time, some writes might be sent to the wrong (old) generation.
-However, it could happen that a node learns about the generation from gossip in time, but then won't be able to extract it from `cdc_generations`.
+However, it could happen that a node learns about the generation from gossip in time, but then won't be able to extract it from `cdc_generations_2`.
 In that case we can still maintain consistency: the node will remember that there is a new generation even though it doesn't yet know what it is (just the timestamp) using the `cdc::metadata::prepare(db_clock::time_point)` method, and then _reject_ writes for CDC-enabled tables that are supposed to use this new generation.
 The node will keep trying to read the generation's data in background until it succeeds or sees that it's not necessary anymore (e.g. because the generation was already superseded by a new generation).
 Thus we give up availability for safety.
 This likely won't happen if the administrator ensures that the cluster is not partitioned before bootstrapping a new node.
 This problem will also be mitigated with a future patch.

 Due to the need of maintaining colocation we don't allow the client to send writes with arbitrary timestamps.